-'A Perfect Storm:' Extremists Look For Ways To Exploit Coronavirus Pandemic
+'A Perfect Storm': Extremists Look For Ways To Exploit Coronavirus Pandemic

 For months, authorities say, 36-year-old white supremacist Timothy Wilson amassed bomb-making supplies and talked about attacking a synagogue, a mosque or a majority-black elementary school.